robertfoss/memcpy.io/content/2016-12-07-android_unit_testing.md

 Date: 2016-12-07 20:23
 Category: android
 Tags: linux, kernel, android, aosp, adb

-Here's a short snippet for running a specific unit test from an Android AOSP checkout.
+Description: Running specific AOSP unit tests on an Android device is not entirely obvious, so this is what I cobbled together.

 A similar approach can be used for any Android module.